 - Give them a chance to tell their side of the story

-- Decide what action to take next.
+- Decide on next steps – and what disciplinary action you're going to take next.

 - No action

 - Demotion or dismissal